 Juniors and seniors who are on probation and earn a term grade point average less than 2.2.

 Students who have been academically dismissed should expect to stay out of classes for one academic semester (following a first dismissal) and one academic year (following a second dismissal), after which such students should petition their academic dean to return to classes.
 Deans will retain the discretion to provide exception to NOT academically dismiss on a case-by-case basis.
 No student may return to classes after a third academic dismissal.
-Students needing to be readmitted after an academic dismissal should complete an application for re-admission.

 Academic Standing Requirements for Continued Enrollment (Graduate)